Cardiology Billing Services in Virginia

 The most frequent cardiology denials we see from VA payers include bundling violations (cath + intervention same session), missing or incorrect modifiers on multi-vessel pci, medical necessity for stress testing.
 Our team catches these before submission by applying both cardiology coding expertise and VA payer-specific rules to every claim.

 Most VA cardiology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your cardiology workflows, and start submitting claims to Anthem Blue Cross Blue Shield, Virginia Medicaid, Medicare, and all your VA payers with no downtime.
+We connect to your EHR, learn your cardiology workflows, and start submitting claims to Anthem Blue Cross Blue Shield of Virginia (HealthKeepers), Cardinal Care (unified Medicaid managed care brand since 2023), Medicare, and all your VA payers with no downtime.

 Fix Your Virginia Cardiology Billing